 Worship & Music

 We offer a range and variety of services, mostly traditional in style, both routinely during the week and at other times during the year.
 The variety is in response to the differing needs of those we seek to serve, both regular church-goers and visitors.
 Our worship on weekdays and Sundays includes choral services with robed choirs (boys, girls and adults) accompanied by organ, and said acts of worship.
-We offer a monthly family service and hold a number of civic services for the Warwickshire county throughout the year.
+We hold a number of civic services for the Warwickshire county throughout the year.

 St Mary’s is regularly used as a concert venue by musicians; soloists, ensembles,